Site-Using Tips – open only this page – put page into left frameEducation for Problem Solving

 |

 My goals for Parts 1 & 2 are different yet related, with overlaps.
 I want to work with other educators, and I'm hoping you will see our “common ground” in Part 1, so you will be thinking “Craig understands education, is with us and for us, wants what we want, is similar to us.”
 And in Part 2 “he is a little different, with an innovative model — to describe (verbally & visually) human problem-solving actions, to help students understand these actions and improve their own actions — that will contribute useful ‘added value’ to education, so working with him will help us improve education.”
 I'm hoping you will want to discuss possibilities, and maybe do actions, for... co-creating better education: I'm an enthusiastic educator who enjoys talking with other educators, simply to share ideas and learn from each other, with informal discussions.
 But as explained in Working Together, "I also want to collaborate on projects of mutual interest – and doing this unofficially as a free volunteer will be fine with me – with us working cooperatively to develop our ideas for helping students improve their creative-and-critical thinking skills and their effective using of problem-solving process in all areas of life."
 Why?
 Because we think "strategies for improving our problem-solving education are worth developing and (by converting our strategy-ideas into classroom-actions) actualizing.
-To do this developing-and-actualizing, collaboration is necessary because although I have some understandings and skills, I need help from other educators who have developed other understandings and skills,... who understand the perspectives of classroom teachers [and students] more accurately & thoroughly, or are skilled activity developers, and have other kinds of useful experience & expertise.
+To do this developing-and-actualizing, collaboration is necessary because although I have some useful understandings and skills, I need help from other educators who have developed other understandings and skills,... who understand the perspectives of classroom teachers [and students] more accurately & thoroughly, or are skilled activity developers, and have other kinds of useful experience & expertise.
 By working together with coordinated cooperation, creatively combining your understandings-and-skills with mine, we can design curriculum & instruction that is a good match for how students like to learn (and are able to learn), and how teachers like to teach. .....
 I want to see my ideas actualized in practical ways, by combining them with your ideas, working together to achieve your goals."

 |